19 Sugar Free Drinks to Order at Starbucks

 When you need an early-morning caffeine fix or an afternoon pick-me-up, Starbucks might be your go-to spot for a cup of coffee or yummy espresso drink.
 But certain Starbucks drinks are complete sugar bombs, thanks to syrups, drizzles, whipped cream, and even cookie crumbles.

 “Many coffee and matcha tea drinks add sugar to reduce the bitterness,” says Michele Promaulayko, creator of Sugar Free 3.
 So, if you’re trying to reduce your sugar consumption, do you need to walk on by — or at least switch to black coffee?

 Not at all.
-There are actually plenty of options at Starbucks if you’re cutting out sugar — you just need to know what to order.
+There are actually plenty of sugar-free Starbucks drinks — you just need to know what to order.
 Here are a few safe bets when you’re going sugar-free.

 NOTE: With the exception of espresso shots, the nutritional stats below refer to the tall (12-ounce) drink size at Starbucks.

 When deciding what to order at Starbucks on a sugar-free diet (like Sugar Free 3), it’s important to look at whether an item contains naturally occurring sugar or added sugar.